williamouyang/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 #### Step 1 – List your apps and get the app id, name, and label for each app to update.

-Use the [List Apps](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list off all apps.
+Use the [List Apps](http://developer.okta.com/docs/api/resources/apps.html#list-applications) to return a list of all apps.

-For each app to update, collect then `id`, `name`, and `label` elements.
+For each app to update, collect the `id`, `name`, and `label` elements.

-Request: `POST /api/v1/apps`
+Request: `GET /api/v1/apps`

 Truncated Response: